northloopforensics/Fetch/ReadMe.md

 KML Map labels are assigned by selecting a column.
 Descriptions can be assigned to each location to provide additional information about that point.
 The data in that column will appear with map points on Google Earth.After making the appropriate selections for your data set, hit the Generate KML button.

-Below image is Google Earth output.
+The below image is Google Earth output.

 ![alt text](https://user-images.githubusercontent.com/73806121/216791825-56539e9d-67fc-483c-b8b7-1052e5805f0b.png)